 10) Test out a fat bike

-For the 2018 winter season, fat bikes are now available to rent in Riding Mountain National Park.
+Fat bikes are available to rent in Riding Mountain National Park at Friends of Riding Mountain National Park.
 Bike around the townsite of Wasagaming or on nearby trails.
 If you have your own, head to Burls and Bittersweet for a new type of cycling adventure.

 What’s your favourite winter activity in Riding Mountain National Park?
 Did we miss anything?
 Share your stories and photos with us on Twitter and Facebook using the hashtag #RidingNP.

 For further information about any of our activities or accommodations, call 204-848-7275 or email firstname.lastname@example.org

 Before heading outdoors, please review AdventureSmart winter safety tips.